cbarraco/insta-env/README.md

 # insta-env
-Docker image that has my dotfiles and preferred programs preinstalled
+Ubuntu image that has my dotfiles and preferred programs preinstalled